WoltLab/docs.woltlab.com/pages/php/php_code-style_documentation.md

 ### Database Table Columns as Properties

-As the database table columns are not explicit properties of the classes extending `wcf\data\DatabaseObject` but rather stored in `DatabaseObject::$data` and accessible via `DatabaseObject::__get($name)`, the IDE we use, PhpStorm, is neither able to autocomplete such property access nor to interfer the type of the property.
+As the database table columns are not explicit properties of the classes extending `wcf\data\DatabaseObject` but rather stored in `DatabaseObject::$data` and accessible via `DatabaseObject::__get($name)`, the IDE we use, PhpStorm, is neither able to autocomplete such property access nor to interfere the type of the property.

 To solve this problem, `@property-read` tags must be added to the class documentation which registers the database table columns as public read-only properties: